dl1ksv/gr-ax25/README.md

 1. Dependencies:

-- gnuradio
+- gnuradio 3.9 with pybind
 - gr-display ,only if you want to display the decoded text within the flow graph

 2. Installation

 get the latest code from https://github.com/dl1ksv/gr-ax25

 The build process is cmake based.
 So change to the code directory.
 There

 $mkdir build
 $cd build
-$cmake -DCMAKE_INSTALL_PREFIX=<where gnuradio is installed> ../
+$cmake -DCMAKE_INSTALL_PREFIX=<where gnuradio is installed\> ../
 $make
 $su
 $make install

-After that you'll find a label AX.25 in grc.
+After that you'll find a label DL1KSV in grc containing the ax25 blocks.

 3. Example